nickytonline/www.nickyt.co/src/posts/the-chromium-browser-wars-51oc.md

 ---

 I’ve purposely left out FireFox here because this is not about [Firefox](https://www.mozilla.org/en-CA/firefox/new/).
-It��s about Chromium based browsers.
+It’s about Chromium based browsers.
 No knock on FireFox.
 It’s great as well.

 What I’m wondering is if you are a [Google Chrome](https://www.google.com/chrome) convert, will you stay a Chromer?
 Don’t even know if that’s a real thing. 😆 I think it was in 2009 when Chrome came out and I was on Mozilla/FireFox (shout out to [Firebug](https://getfirebug.com)).
 As a user, I gave Chrome a try and never looked back.
 It was my go to browser until [Brave](http://brave.com/) (Chromium version, not the Electron one) came around.
 It’s what I currently use in my day to day.